 Group Safety Activities of the Laboratories

-Our young laboratory staff (who are in their first, second or third year at the company) engage in activities in groups every two years for preventing work accidents, including safety-related research, discussions and presentations that are aimed at sharing knowledge and raising safety awareness.
+Our young laboratory staff (who are in their first, second or third year at the company) engage in activities in each group of each laboratory every two years for preventing work accidents, including safety-related research, discussions and presentations that are aimed at sharing knowledge and raising safety awareness.
 Under the instruction of their seniors, these laboratory staff members discuss the causes of accidents, countermeasures against them, and other issues based on past work accidents and books, external information, and other materials about HHK※ and safety.
 At the reporting session, an award of excellence was granted to the group that carried out the most excellent activities.

 - HHK stands for Hiyari-Hatto (near-miss incident) and Kigakari (alarming).
 It means the discovery of near-miss incidents that are not linked directly to serious injuries or accidents but could have resulted in such injuries or accidents.